WIBCA Board of Directors

-In his 20th season at the head coach at Mountlake Terrace High School and 333rd season overall as a basketball coach at the school, Nalin served under his mentor and legendary WIBCA Hall of Fame basketball coach Roger Ottmar for 13 of those.
+The current head coach at Mountlake Terrace High School with 30+ years as a basketball coach at the school, Nalin served under his mentor and legendary WIBCA Hall of Fame basketball coach Roger Ottmar for 13 of those.
 Nalin earned his B.A. in Business Technology from Central Washington and his Masters Degree from Grand Canyon University.
-Nalin has been teaching Business Technology at MTHS for 24 years.
-Leadership-wise, Nalin has been the President/Executive Director of (WIBCA) Washington Interscholastic Basketball Coaches Association (http://www.wibca.com/) for the past 12 years, President of the Edmonds School District Coaches Association for the past 16 years and is Past President of the Washington State Coaches Association (http://www.washcoach.com/).
-Nalin is the Past President of the National High School Basketball Coaches (http://nhsbca.org/) which represents high school basketball coaches across the country.
+Nalin has been teaching Business Technology at MTHS since the mid-90’s.
+Leadership-wise, Nalin has been the President/Executive Director of (WIBCA) Washington Interscholastic Basketball Coaches Association (http://www.wibca.com/) , President of the Edmonds School District Coaches Association and is Past President of the Washington State Coaches Association (http://www.washcoach.com/).
+Nalin is currently on the Executive Board of the National High School Basketball Coaches Association (http://nhsbca.org/) which represents high school basketball coaches across the country.
 In the summer of 2018, Nalin was inducted into the state boys basketball coaches (WIBCA) Hall of Fame.

 Joe Harris Joe retired as the Head boys basketball Coach at Chelan High School in 2016 after 25 years, prior to that he served as the Head Coach at Bridgeport High School for six seasons.
 In his 31 years of coaching Joe amassed a 516-260 record as Head Coach with One state championship and 9 teams who earned a state trophy.
 In 2011 Joe was inducted into the Washington State Basketball Coaches Hall-of-fame.
 Coach Harris has been involved with WIBCA for many years and is currently the President as well as the Director of the Spring Coaches Clinic held annually in Lake Chelan.
 Joe and his wife Alice have four children, Kaiti, Joe, Jaicee and Makenzie.

 Bruce is the Head Boys Basketball Coach at Sunnyside High School.
 This is his 17th year as a Head Boys Coach having previously coached at Granger, Highland and Riverside Christian.
 Bruce also serves as Washington State Coach’s Association representative for YVIAA District 5.
 Bruce and his wife Dee have 5 children and 9 grandchildren and live in Sunnyside, Wa.